test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/RNAseq_DGE_JN/Example_RNAseq_DGE_JN/RNAseq_DGE_JN_Answer_Key.md

 ---
 ## Section 2.
 DESeq2 Data Normalization

-Recall:
+**Recall:**
-•	What issues do you think the differences in read depth could cause?
-Keep in mind we are about to perform a differential gene expression analysis where we are directly comparing the expression of each gene between samples.
+•	**What issues do you think the differences in read depth could cause?
+Keep in mind we are about to perform a differential gene expression analysis where we are directly comparing the expression of each gene between samples.**
-Samples with deeper read depth (i.e. more total reads) will appear to have higher expression of many genes than samples with shallower read depth (i.e less total reads).
+	> Samples with deeper read depth (i.e. more total reads) will appear to have higher expression of many genes than samples with shallower read depth (i.e less total reads).

-•	How could this affect interpretation of downstream results?
+•	**How could this affect interpretation of downstream results?**
-We could be tricked into thinking that certain genes are significantly differentially expressed biologically, when it is really a technical artifact.
+	> We could be tricked into thinking that certain genes are significantly differentially expressed biologically, when it is really a technical artifact.

+---
-2a.
+### Section 2a.
 PCA of Raw, Unnormalized Count Data

-Based on the summary(PCA_raw) output, answer the following questions:
+**Based on the summary(PCA_raw) output, answer the following questions:**
 1. How many PCs were detected?
-12
+	> 12

 2. What percent of the variance is explained by PC1?
 PC2?
 (Hint: See Proportion of Variance)
-PC1: 18.2%
+	> PC1: 18.2%
+	>
-PC2: 13.6%
+	> PC2: 13.6%

 3. How are the PCs ranked?
-By Standard deviation and proportion of variance, decreasing and Cumulative Proportion increasing
+	> By Standard deviation and proportion of variance, decreasing and Cumulative Proportion increasing

-Take a look at the PCA plots we generated using the raw, unnormalized count data and answer the following questions:
+**Take a look at the PCA plots we generated using the raw, unnormalized count data and answer the following questions:**
 1. Is there a pattern in how the samples are separating?
-They are separating by FLT and GC condition
+	> They are separating by FLT and GC condition

 2. Would you expect the data points to separate like this based on their biological conditions?
 Why or why not?
-Yes, because they are separating by biological condition
+	> Yes, because they are separating by biological condition

+---
-2c.
+### Section 2c.
 DESeq2 Step 2: Estimate Gene Dispersions

 Use the plot above to answer the following questions:
 1. What is the relationship between gene dispersion and mean expression of a gene?
 What does this tell you about RNA sequencing data?